JChrisWolfe/Real-World-Math-By-Coding/README.md

 - Each Math code example are run on their own files and are not concatinated together or all-in-one.

 ## Out-of-Scope:
-- For Javascript, no frameworks are used.
+- For Javascript, no frameworks are used unless necessary like D3.js for data science topics.
-- No HTML or CSS Frameworks used.
 - The website will not teach individuals how to program, however individuals may refer and teach the basics of IDEs, APIs, Text Editors, Operating Systems, and compliers used plus extentions